 Bank accounts and electronic transfers are so common that there is a whole industry of money laundering to get illegal cash transactions into the system.

 Your first bank account

 I was given the choice of where to bank.
 And as a teenager, I choose a bank.
 I didn’t choose the bank using any logical analysis of which bank would suit me best.
 I just chose one.
-Heck banks even come to schools and help children open accounts under the pretence of trying to teach children about money.
-But they know that once you have an account you’re unlikely to change.
+Heck banks even come to schools and help children open accounts under the pretence of teaching children about money.
+But they know that once you have an account, you’re unlikely to change.

 That’s an easy way to get customers.